Quenty/NevermoreEngine/src/attributedata/README.md

 })
 ```

-We should be able to create partial requ
+We should be able to create partial data

 ```lua
 CurrencyDefinitionData:CreatePartialData({